John Heminway

-John Heminway (born 1944) is a filmmaker, author, and conservationist who traveled the globe for his films, photography and novels, many of which focus on the natural world.
+John Hylan Heminway, Jr. (born 1944) is an American filmmaker, author, and conservationist who traveled the globe for his films, photography, and novels, many of which focus on the natural world.

 Early life

-John Heminway was born in 1944 in New York City to John Hyland Heminway Sr. and Jane Johnson, where he attended the Buckley School until age 9.
+John Heminway was born in 1944 in New York City to John Hyland Heminway, Sr. and Jane Johnson, where he attended the Buckley School until age 9.
 He then spent three years at le Rosey in Switzerland and returned to the United States to complete his schooling at St. Mark’s School.
 He shared his home with one brother, Jay.
 Heminway graduated from Princeton University with a Bachelor of Arts in 1966.
 Following his graduation, Heminway made his way to Africa, a continent he loved from his first journey on through the rest of his life.
 Since 1960, he has returned nearly every year to Africa.
 After six months in Africa, Heminway met a producer from ABC Sports who read his first book, The Imminent Rains, and invited him to work with a program for the network.

 Film

 Heminway began his film career in 1968 writing for the ABC program The American Sportsman, a popular sports broadcast that covered “movie stars and celebrated athletes hunting and fishing around the world."
-During his four years with the program, Hemingway learned how to direct and produce as well as write for television and film.
+During his four years with the program, Heminway learned how to direct and produce as well as write for television and film.
 He then spent several decades writing, directing, and producing films and television shows.

 He worked with a group of wildlife filmmakers called “Survival” under the umbrella of Anglia Television.
 After several years, he traveled back to the United States, joining PBS to produce a series called The Brain.
-In 1988, he wrote and produced theirsequel series The Mind.
+In 1988, he wrote and produced their sequel series The Mind.
 Heminway produced the PBS series Travels, where he traveled around the globe, between 1988 and 1993.
 He also wrote and directed PBS’s Evolution series and National Geographic’s Stress: Portrait of a Killer.
 He also wrote and co-produced two award-winning films for National Geographic TV, Bones of Turkana and Battle for the Elephants.

 Heminway produced and aired the sequel to Battle for the Elephants, Warlord of Ivory, in 2015.
 Both films focused on drawing public attention to the illegal ivory trade.